 It’s time for the industry to consider tools that can drive operational excellence.
 There’s a case for frameworks and infrastructure to reduce downtime and continuously improve the customer experience.
 Today’s enterprises need Android DevOps technologies for infrastructure and automation.

 The Advantages of Android DevOps

-Shifting the mindset and conversation from device management to DevOps can empower efficiency and more data-driven decisions.
-It can create a continuous stream of customer value.
-Android DevOps platform can also help organizations create a culture of customer obsession.
+Shifting the mindset and conversation from device management to DevOps can empower efficiency and enable more data-driven decisions that deliver a continuous stream of customer value.
+An Android DevOps platform can also help organizations create a culture of customer obsession.

 Android DevOps is a deeply technical mindset, but it can include both technical experts and novices.
-Tools like data dashboards and drill-down reporting involve leadership in creating better customer experiences through operational excellence.
+Tools like data dashboards and drill-down reporting involve leadership; creating better customer experiences through operational excellence.
 Android DevOps is a launchpad to compete on customer experience with real-time, data-driven decisions.

 Evolve Beyond Android Device Management

 Competing on Android customer experience is a conversation that’s much bigger than the engineering team.
 It’s a shared effort that involves enterprise-wide momentum toward operational excellence, agility, and customer obsession.
-Mobile Device Management wasn’t designed as a complete toolchain for the Android enterprise device lifecycle.
-As a standalone solution, it’s dead, though it’s features still belong in the enterprise device toolchain.
+Mobile Device Management, by comparison, wasn’t designed as a complete toolchain for the Android enterprise device lifecycle.
+As a standalone solution, it’s dead, though its features still belong in the enterprise device toolchain.
 It’s time for the industry to shift their hearts, minds, and technologies from MDM to Android DevOps.